The 5 Best Red Wing Boots For Men (Chosen by Red Wing Employees!)

 The Most Iconic Red Wing Boot: The Moc Toe 875

-If the Blacksmith is the perfect boot for the average guy, then the Classic Moc 875 is perfect Red Wing boot.
-It’s the perfect entry level boot, it’s the perfect casual boot, the perfect wedge soled boot, and it’s the most streetwear-friendly Red Wing.
+If the Blacksmith is the perfect boot for the average guy, then the Classic Moc 875 is the perfect Red Wing boot.
+It’s the perfect entry-level boot, it’s the perfect casual boot, the perfect wedge-soled boot, and it’s the most streetwear-friendly Red Wing.

 The 875 is not a refined, classy boot — don’t even try to dress them up with a suit.
 It was made as a boot for sportsmen in 1952, sort of a like a sneaker or a lightweight hiking boot, and it was built for a variety of outdoor uses and meant to be comfy out of the box.
 Because this boot was meant for walking outdoors (as opposed to back and forth on a warehouse floor), it’s more like a sneaker and doesn’t have a shank.

-The comfort comes from the super soft Traction Tred wedge soles which are the iconic moc toe sole.
+The comfort comes from the super soft Traction Tred wedge soles and iconic moc toe soles.
 They have cork filler in between the durable leather insole and the outsole.
-The cork and leather in the sole mold to your foot over time and feel really nice underfoot, ultimately producing a boot that feels tailor made to your own foot.
+The cork and leather in the sole mold to your foot over time and feel really nice underfoot, ultimately producing a boot that feels tailor-made to your own foot.

-These were my first Goodyear welted boots, and I choose them exactly for these reasons.
-It’s stylish, comfortable, unique, and meshes with both heritage and modern fashion — plus it’s the cheapest boot on this list.
+These were my first Goodyear welted boots, and I chose them exactly for these reasons.
+It’s stylish, comfortable, unique, and meshes with both heritage and modern fashion — plus, it’s the cheapest boot on this list.

 The Most Rugged Red Wing Boot: The Iron Ranger 8111